Resources & Support

 The Patient Liaison (PL) is someone who helps your patients through their unique journey.
 This personalized support is provided at no additional cost to your patients by Recordati Rare Diseases.

-PL programa services may include:
+PL program services may include:

 • Helping your patients access their ISTURISA medication